saibotsivad/ragu/README.md

 }
 ```

-The merging function can be `async`, for example if you need to do pre-render setup based on the merged metadata.
+The merging function can be `async`, for example if you need to do any pre-render setup work based on the merged metadata.

 ### 5. Render Content

 After all metadata is merged, a render function is called for each file.

-To load the file, Ragu uses a [read stream](https://nodejs.org/api/fs.html#fscreatereadstreampath-options) with the `start` (character offset) being the `end` value given by the `readFrontmatter` function in Step 2.
-The read stream is passed to the render function, along with that files parsed metadata from Step 3 and the merged metadata from step 4.

 The function is called with an options object and a callback function.
 The options object contains the following properties: